deliveroo/deliveroo.engineering/_posts/2020-09-04-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 and the unit tests would break.
 Worst case scenario, the code would blow up at Runtime, which would require a rollback of this release.
 To make matters worse, your application could be happily working without any crashes, but the its behaviour could be wrong due to the way the implementation might work.
-This one is the hardest and potentially harmful bugs to catch as it could have a larger impact on your efforts and the outcome you wanted to achieve in the first place.
+This one is the hardest and potentially most harmful bug to catch as it could have a larger impact on your efforts and the outcome you wanted to achieve in the first place.

 Let's imagine our `jazzSinger` would start getting lyrics from an external resource.
 You would structure this by providing an interface and allowing jazzSinger to call into that, which would look like the following snippet/example: